nhayward/book-light-editorial/pages/05.resources/_text/text.md

 image_align: left
 ---

+##Genres{.center}

+#### Sci-Fi
+The Science Fiction genre involves elements based on science and technology.
+It can take place in an imaginary world or in an altered version of our current world, at times involving futuristic societies.
+Sci-Fi is a subgenre of speculative fiction along with fantasy and dystopian.

+**Some subgenres include:** Alternate History, Steampunk, Time-Travel, Space Opera, Soft Sci-Fi, Robots/Artificial Intelligence, and Space Travel.

+#### Fantasy

+Fantasy novels take place in an imaginary world that often includes magic or magical elements.
+It is a subgenre of speculative fiction, along with Sci-Fi and dystopian.
+It has many different subgenres of its own, including urban fantasy and contemporary fantasy that take place in our world, but slightly altered to include magic or mythological/supernatural creatures.

+**Some subgenres include:** Dark Fantasy, High Fantasy, Contemporary, Urban, Mythological, and Historical

+#### Romance

+The Romance genre has many subgenres, but most importantly, they all involve romantic love.
+It is a romance novel if the main plot revolves around that relationship, even though other subplots present conflict and story.
+A key component in all romance novels is the HEA (Happily-Ever-After) or HFN (Happily-for-Now).
+The novel must end with one or the other in order to satisfy the genre.

+**Some subgenres include:** Contemporary, Historical, Romantic Suspense, Fantasy, Paranormal, Military, Inspirational, and Time-Travel.

+#### Mystery

+Mystery novels often involve a detective solving a conundrum or case.
+The story should be full of clues, red herrings, and obviously, mysteries.
+The story starts with an unknown that hooks the reader in and that the main character must solve by the end of the novel.
+The reader should be trying to solve the mystery along with the characters.
+Thrillers have a lot of crossover with Mystery novels and can be considered a subgenre (albeit typically darker and more suspenseful).

+**Some subgenres include:** Bumbling Detective, Cozy, Amateur Sleuth, Caper, Hard-boiled, Historical, Legal, Police Procedural, and sometimes Thriller

+#### There are many other genres out there.
+We can always discuss where your novel fits, but some more genres include:

+* Dystopian
+* Thriller/Suspense
+* Horror
+* Literary Fiction
+* Historical Fiction
+* Magical Realism

+**Disclaimer:** Many genres overlap and can be subgenres of each other.
+The above breakdown is not set in stone.

+Your novel likely crosses over multiple genres, but it is important to find the one that fits the main plot of your book.

 ## Writing Resources and Tips{.center}

 !!!!! ##### When you are writing and writing or fed up with your writer's block, these resources will answer some of your questions and maybe get you back on track: